sekika/swrcfit/README.md

 qrin=0.05; cqr=0;
 ```

-   To disable the restriction of q[r] ³ 0,  the 8th line, pqr=1, is to be changed to pqr=0.
+   To disable the restriction of q[r] >= 0,  the 8th line, pqr=1, is to be changed to pqr=0.

    The line 9 controls the output mode; the parameter adv defines how the result is shown.
 The default value is adv=0, where only basic information is shown (normal mode), and when it is changed to adv=1, advanced information (correlation matrix and standard deviation) is also shown as a result (advanced mode).

 ## Running the program

-   The programs (swrc.m and bimodal.m) and data (swrc.txt) should be placed in the same directory (folder).
-In that directory, "swrc.m" should be typed to run the fitting of unimodal (BC, VG, and LN) models, and "bimodal.m" should be typed to run the fitting of the DB and BL models.
-In the UNIX system "./swrc.m" and "./bimodal.m" is preferred, and the executable file mode should be set.
+   The programs (`swrc.m` and `bimodal.m`) and data (`swrc.txt`) should be placed in the same directory (folder).
+In that directory, `swrc.m` should be typed to run the fitting of unimodal (BC, VG, and LN) models, and `bimodal.m` should be typed to run the fitting of the DB and BL models.
+In the UNIX system `./swrc.m` and `./bimodal.m` is preferred, and the executable file mode should be set.
 The result is shown in the standard output as follows.

 ```
 === BC model ===